yannxou/RefaceCPLiveControl/README.md

 #### F# ⏐ *Quick-recording actions*

-* Press and release the key to start recording on the next free scene of all armed tracks.
+* Press and release the key to start a quick clip recording.
+This starts recording on the next free scene of all armed tracks, creating a new scene if necessary.
+If no track is armed the current track will be armed automatically if possible.

 #### G ⏐ *Clip actions*